How to Increase Traffic to Your Blog or Web Page

 Copy a snippet of code (which Twitter will generate for you) onto your website for displaying your twitter feed.
 You never know, you may gain some followers!

-Leave constructive comments on other members hubs, or websites which allow commenting.
+Leave constructive comments on websites which allow this.
 Someone may just look at your profile and follow the link to your page.

 Popular or Obscure Topics?